oracle/terraform-provider-oci/website/docs/guides/resource_discovery.html.markdown

 * `output_path` - Absolute path to output generated configurations and state files of the exported compartment
 * `parallelism` - The number of threads to use for resource discovery.
 By default the value is 1
 * `retry_timeout` - The time duration for which API calls will wait and retry operation in case of API errors.
 By default, the retry timeout duration is 15s
+* `custom_api_timeout` - Specifies the maximum duration an API call will wait for a response before timing out.
+The default value is 60 seconds.
 * `services` - Comma-separated list of service resources to export.
 If not specified, all resources within the given compartment (which excludes identity resources) are exported.
 The following values can be specified:
     * `adm` - Discovers adm resources within the specified compartment
     * `ai_data_platform` - Discovers ai_data_platform resources within the specified compartment